markspan/evtplugins/README.md

 *tactstim_time_last_pulse* | Unique time stamp in seconds from the moment of the shock.

 ### vas_evt
-The *vas_evt* plugin does not work standalone, but requires a linkage to a custom designed sketchpad screen from the GUI!
+The *vas_evt* plug-in does not work standalone, but requires a linkage to a custom designed sketchpad screen from the GUI!

 ### vas_gui
-The *vas_gui* plugin does not work standalone, but requires a linkage to a custom designed sketchpad screen from the GUI!
+The *vas_gui* plug-in does not work standalone, but requires a linkage to a custom designed sketchpad screen from the GUI!

-Here below is the list of the variables that will appear in the OpenSesame variable inspector when using the vas_gui plugin:
+Here below is the list of the variables that will appear in the OpenSesame variable inspector when using the vas_gui plug-in:

 variable name | description
 ------------- | -----------